Interview questions related to viewset

 - Delete: Allows deletion of existing records.

-, you can register this viewset with a router to automatically generate the URL patterns for the CRUD operations:
+ModelViewSet, you need to define a serializer class and a queryset in your viewset.
+Here is an example:In your urls.py, you can register this viewset with a router to automatically generate the URL patterns for the CRUD operations:

 from rest_framework.routers import DefaultRouter from .views import YourModelViewSet router = DefaultRouter() router.register(r'yourmodel', YourModelViewSet) urlpatterns = router.urlsThis setup will provide the following endpoints:

-a powerful and convenient tool for implementing CRUD functionality in your Django REST Framework project.
+ModelViewSeta powerful and convenient tool for implementing CRUD functionality in your Django REST Framework project.

 what about simple viewset?